-(a) A landlord may not:

-(i) Bar or limit a residential tenant's or short-term rental occupant's right to call for police or emergency assistance in response to domestic abuse or any other conduct; or

-(ii) Impose a penalty on a residential tenant or a short-term rental occupant for calling for police or emergency assistance in response to domestic abuse or any other conduct.

-(b) A residential tenant or short-term rental occupant may not waive and a landlord may not require the residential tenant to waive the residential tenant's right to call for police or emergency assistance.
+- (a) A landlord may not: - (i) Bar or limit a residential tenant's or short-term rental occupant's right to call for police or emergency assistance in response to domestic abuse or any other conduct, including calling the City to file a complaint; or - (ii) Harass a residential tenant's or short-term rental occupant's for calling police or requesting emergency assistance in response to domestic abuse or any other conduct, including calling the City to file a complaint; or - (iii) Impose a penalty on a residential tenant or a short-term rental occupant for calling for police or emergency assistance in response to domestic abuse or any other conduct. - (b) A residential tenant or short-term rental occupant may not waive and a landlord may not require the residential tenant to waive the residential tenant's right to call for police or emergency assistance.